starbugs/icedcoffee/README.md

     chain design similar to that found in Cocoa/CocoaTouch
   * Shader-based picking/selection of nodes (support for arbitrary picking shapes)
   * Render to texture, picking through (potentially nested) texture FBOs
+  * Render to texture and picking with depth buffer support
   * Texture loading on separate thread via GCD
   * Rendering via display link thread
   * Retina display support for all suitable devices